vmware-archive/vsphere-storage-for-docker/README.md

 ## Detailed documentation

-Detailed documentation can be found in our [GitHub Documenation Page](http://vmware.github.io/docker-volume-vsphere/documentation/).
+Detailed documentation can be found on our [GitHub Documentation Page](http://vmware.github.io/docker-volume-vsphere/documentation/).

 ## Download